 The results of an empirical study [20] prove that transformational leadership indirectly affects OCB through achievement and motivation as a mediation.
 In contrast, the empirical study [57] revealed that TL indirectly impacts OCB through job satisfaction as a perfect mediator.
-Another study in Pakistan found the indirect influence of ID, practice on OCB in academia in Pakistan with psychological empowerment as a mediator [70].
-Their empirical studies [72] showed that the influence of TL on OCB.
+Another study in Pakistan found the indirect influence of TL practice on OCB in academia in Pakistan with psychological empowerment as a mediator [70].
+Their empirical studies [72] showed that meaningful work partially mediates the influence of TL on OCB.
 Meanwhile, the results of other studies reveal that QWL mediates the influence of spiritual leadership on OCB [36].

 Furthermore, the study by Widodo et al. [22] revealed that visionary leadership indirectly influences teacher OCB with QWL as a mediator.
 Furthermore, Phetsombat and Na-Nan [71] revealed that ethical leadership is indirectly related to teachers' OCB, partially mediating job stress and job satisfaction.
-Referring to several empirical results that have been carried out previously, several leadership styles are indirectly related to OCB through several different destations, such as job satisfaction, psychological empowerment, QWL, and meaningful work.
-There is still limited research on the role of quality of work life in mediating the relation of the properties of the prop
+Referring to several empirical results that have been carried out previously, several leadership styles are indirectly related to OCB through several different mediations, such as job satisfaction, psychological empowerment, QWL, and meaningful work.
+There is still limited research on the role of quality of work life in mediating the relationship between transformational leadership and organizational citizenship behavior.
+In this empirical research, testing the indirect relationship between transformational leadership and organizational citizenship behavior using quality of work-life as mediation was carried out as a form of novelty from previous research, so the eighth hypothesis (H8) was formulated as follows.

-- H8.
-Quality of work-life mediates the link between transformational leadership and OCB. - 3.9.
+H8.
+Quality of work-life mediates the link between transformational leadership and OCB.

+3.9.
 The role of organizational commitment mediation on the link between transformational leadership and OCB

 Referring to the social exchange theory framework, transformational leadership can positively relate to employees' general work attitudes, such as job satisfaction and organizational commitment [74], contributing to increased OCB [58].
 Transformational leaders usually motivate subordinates to commit to the organization, abilities, and the best and highest efforts employees possess [75].
 Organizational commitment (OC) is a belief in which employees support the organization and organizational goals, intend to maintain membership in the organization and demonstrate high loyalty to the organization.
 The employee's commitment to the organization is high, so the employee in question will not leave and remain in the organization.
 Empirical studies conducted by Nurjanah et al. [17] show that TL is significantly and positively related to OCB through organizational commitment.
-In contrast, the empirical study of 1 63 et al. [63] revealed that TL is indirectly related to OCB through learning culture as a perfect mediator.
+In contrast, the empirical study of Idris et al. [63] revealed that TL is indirectly related to OCB through learning culture as a perfect mediator.
 Furthermore, OC mediates the relationship between TL and OCB [69].
-Widdod et al. [22] revealed that visionary leadership is a positive and significant predictor of teachers' OCB through organizational commitment as a mediator.
-The more TL practices increase in an organization and of the relationship between TL and OCB of its employ 70 will increase.
-Referring to several previous research results, there is still limited study of the role of organizational commitment as a mediator of the relationship ween transformational leadership and OCB with teachers are search objects.
-In this empirical research, a study was carried out on the role of organizational commitment variables in mediating the relationship between transformational leadership and teachers' OCB, so the ninth hypothesis (1997, 30s formulated as follows. ninth hypothesis (H9) yas formulated as follows..
+Widodo et al. [22] revealed that visionary leadership is a positive and significant predictor of teachers' OCB through organizational commitment as a mediator.
+The more TL practices increase in an organization, the more the level of OCB of its employees will increase.
+Referring to several previous research results, there is still limited study of the role of organizational commitment as a mediator of the relationship between transformational leadership and OCB with teachers as research objects.
+In this empirical research, a study was carried out on the role of organizational commitment variables in mediating the relationship between transformational leadership and teachers' OCB, so the ninth hypothesis (H9) was formulated as follows..